Ezro/bw_http_forwarder/README.md

 Here is a snippet I captured using Fiddler while logging in and clicking around online:
 ![Fiddler snippet](https://raw.githubusercontent.com/Ezro/bw_http_forwarder/refs/heads/main/fiddler_snippet.png)

-These calls appear to be directly available from the main menu as long as you're connected to Battle.net.
+These endpoints seem to be live as soon as you start the game and are connected to Battle.net.

 Enjoy.